 Interest in research work

-On an average, an assistant professor can earn anywhere between Rs 16000-40,000/month in India; while a professor can fetch an amount between Rs 38000-68,000/month.
+On an average, an assistant professor can earn anywhere between Rs 16000-40,000/month in India.
+A professor can earn between Rs 38000-68,000/month.

-General Education (post secondary institutes)
+General Education (post -econdary institutes)

-Rs 2-8 lakh/annum
+Rs 2-8 lakh

-Rs 3-8 lakh/annum
+Rs 3-8 lakh

 Mechanical Engineering Institutes